 Many academy re-applicants are interested in beginning their military experience sooner rather than later.
 They don’t want to wait until they arrive at the academies – and we understand that!
 The University of the Ozarks – is partnered with the University of Central Arkansas and the Bayonet Battalion to provide Greystone students with Army ROTC.
 This means our students will be wearing OCPs on the days they will have their ROTC classes/labs.
 If you are interested in learning the basics of those who serve in the Armed Forces, this is a HUGE opportunity regardless of the academy you desire to attend.
-Army ROTC cadets will enroll is Military Science I (MS-1) and this course will last through two semesters.
+Army ROTC cadets will enroll in Military Science I (MS-1), and this course will last through two semesters.

 Students that elect to enroll in MS-1 during their year at Greystone are also afforded many benefits once they leave:

 - Academically, they will be better prepared for the academy’s first-year professional courses.
 Or, should they not earn their academy appointment, they can move forward as a sophomore at another college/university.

 - Students who transfer to the college or university of their choice do so as a sophomore and not a freshman and are also eligible to enroll in any ROTC as an MS-2 (sophomore).